withastro/docs/src/pages/en/guides/client-side-scripts.md

 i18nReady: false
 ---

-You can add client interactivity to your Astro components without [using a UI framework](/en/core-concepts/framework-components/) like React, Svelte, Vue, etc. using standard HTML `<script>` tags.
-This allows you to send JavaScript to run in the browser and add functionality to your components.
+You can add interactivity to your Astro components without [using a UI framework](/en/core-concepts/framework-components/) like React, Svelte, Vue, etc. using standard HTML `<script>` tags.
+This allows you to send JavaScript to run in the browser and add functionality to your Astro components.

 ## Using `<script>` in Astro